7 Days Itinerary for Vietnam: Everything You Need to Know

 Night Market: A Feast for the Senses

 This bustling hotspot is a must-visit for any traveller, offering a feast for the senses.
-Stroll through the vibrant stalls, where you’ll be tempted by everything from colorful handicrafts to sizzling street food that’ll make your mouth water.
+Stroll through the vibrant stalls, where you’ll be tempted by everything from colourful handicrafts to sizzling street food that makes your mouth water.

-For Non-Vegetarians: Dive into the Banh Xeo, a Vietnamese pancake that’s crispy on the outside and stuffed with juicy goodness.
-Don’t forget to wash it down with some Ca Phe Trung, aka egg coffee, which is basically dessert in a cup—rich, frothy, and a total game changer.
+• For non-vegetarians, dive into the Banh Xeo, a crispy Vietnamese pancake on the outside that is stuffed with juicy goodness.
+Don’t forget to wash it down with some Ca Phe Trung, aka egg coffee, which is dessert in a cup—rich, frothy, and a total game changer.
 And yes, you can also enjoy the famous Ca Phe Trung (eff coffee).

 Day 7: Flight from Hoi An to Saigon